 Use a Satin Pillowcase

 My final point in maintaining healthy gray hair is how you wear your hair to sleep at night.
 Firstly, I always wear my hair in a topknot secured with a hair tie to keep my hair from pulling on my pillow.
 Secondly, I use a pure mulberry silk pillowcase from MYK Silk that protects the hair while I sleep.
-The silk creates less friction, protecting the hair from breakage, unwanted frizz, and fly-aways.
-Your hair will break less and hold its style better when worn up and sleeping on a silk pillowcase.
+The silk is meant to create less friction, protecting the hair from breakage, unwanted frizz, and fly-aways.
+Your hair will likely break less and hold its style better when worn up and sleeping on a silk pillowcase.

 To quote Jane Mayled from White Hot Hair, “We want to do our best to ensure that our daughters and granddaughters feel comfortable in their own skin and are not afraid of growing older or horrified by finding a silver strand in their hair.
 After all, getting older is an amazing privilege."
 So take care of your body, take care of your hair, and let your true colors shine.